provoostkris/z7_nano/pmod/README.md

 however it is highly likely, the size, color , orientation , etc will not be correct.
 Therefore the optional commands are added.

+The goals for the controller are
+- [x]  to display a picture on the module
+- [x]  to display a character on the module
+- [ ]  to display a text on the module
+- [ ]  to display a text and image on the module

+#### For image display
-The goal for the controller is to display a picture on the module> A random picture is converted to RGB array, with a free on line tool.
+A random picture is converted to RGB array, with a free on line tool.
 Below is a comparison of the different images.
 It is difficult to see on the picture what is the benefit of gamma correction, since you can almost see every pixel.